Webhooks

 • It will respond to the Linear Webhook push (HTTP POST request) with a HTTP 200 ("OK") response

-If a delivery fails (i.e. server unavailable or responded with a non-200 HTTP status code), the push will be retried a couple of times.
-Here an exponential backoff delay is used: the attempt will be retried after approximately 10 minutes, then 30 minutes, and so on.
+If a delivery fails (i.e. server unavailable, takes longer than 5s to respond, or responds with a non-200 HTTP status code), the push will be retried a maximum of 3 times.
+A backoff delay is used: the attempt will be retried after 1 minute, 1 hour, and finally after 6 hours.
 If the webhook URL continues to be unresponsive the webhook might be disabled by Linear, and must be re-enabled again manually.

 For additional information on Webhooks, there are a number of good resources: